 Leeds City Region project

 We launched a PAPI project in the Leeds City Region in November 2018.
 The project provides grants for equipment that enables innovation through new product development.
 A grant of 40% is available on project spend of between £20k - £50k, which equates to a grant of between £8k - £20k (project spend can exceed £50k but grant funding is capped at £20k).
+Find out below how to apply.

 Applications are made via an initial Expression of Interest form which gives an initial overview of your project.
 These are reviewed by the project team for eligibility, and if accepted are developed into a full application.